skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As he looks around the shops, he sees a great number of soldiers assemble and lead Skeeve away, into the Keep.

-Eomer goes shopping for the things he lost, including a lockpick set and a compass.
+Eomier goes shopping for the things he lost, including a lockpick set and a compass.
 He starts trying to gather information, specifically about traveling papers.

-Eomer ends up talking to a rough-looking guy at a "pawn" shop, who also sells "used" (probably stolen) items along with handy "locksmith tools."
+Eomier ends up talking to a rough-looking guy at a "pawn" shop, who also sells "used" (probably stolen) items along with handy "locksmith tools."
 This guy is obviously connected to the criminal side of the city.
-Eomer drops some coin and gets some information.
+Eomier drops some coin and gets some information.

 He learns that travel papers were instituted when northerners started "leaking" in.
 Ever since Fort Bolland fell, people have been showing up, telling various stories in an attempt to gain travel papers and go south where they might cause trouble or simply flee the island.
 The pawn shop owner "knows some guy" who can forge membership papers for the Mage's Guild.
-This, Eomer gathers, is very difficult.
+This, Eomier gathers, is very difficult.
 Despite this he's never made a counterfeit set of travel papers that worked.
 Somehow the soldiers always spot the fakes, and nobody can figure out how.